carpentries-incubator/blogging-with-hugo-and-github-pages/README.md

 # Blogging with Hugo and GitHub Pages

+This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

 ## Contributing

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any